Thomas Thompson Trust records

 Processed by Kathleen Banks Nutter, 2002.

-Starting in September 2022, Smith College Special Collections will be renumbering many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
-The following changes will be made in this collection: Accession 2003-S-0036, Boxes 1-7 renumbered as Boxes 106-112
+Between September 2022 and February 2023, Smith College Special Collections renumbered many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
+The following changes were made in this collection: Accession 2003-S-0036, Boxes 1-7 renumbered as Boxes 106-112

 - Account books